juliaolivieri/EMGT_162_2025/lecture17_pandas.md

 sns.catplot(penguins, x = "species", y = "body_mass_g", hue = "sex", kind = "box")
 ```

+1. Create a scatterplot of `Drop` vs `speed`.
+Color by `Type_Main`.
+What can you learn from this plot?
+2. Create a box plot of `Type_main` vs `year_introduced`.
+What can you learn from this plot?
+3. Choose two quantitative variables.
+Create a scatterplot of them.
+Try changing the size/shape/color of the points to make an informative plot.
+4. Choose a quantitative variable and a categorical variable.
+Make multiple plots showing the relationship between these two variables (histogram colored by categorical, box plot, etc).
+Which plot is most informative?

 ## Part 4: Aggregation

 ### Code from class: